 The search for good ideas is where writing takes on a different purpose — we need to write to get clear on what we think.
 Blogging is one way to unearth your ideas and then sharpen them.

 I take my blogging queues from Marc Weidenbaum, who recently celebrated the twentieth anniversary of his blog, Disquiet.com.
 Marc has this to say about blogging:

 Don’t leave writing to writers.
 Don’t delegate your area of interest and knowledge to people with stronger rhetorical resources.
 You’ll find your voice as you make your way.
 There is, however, one thing to learn from writers that non-writers don’t always understand.
 Most writers don’t write to express what they think.
 They write to figure out what they think.
 Writing is a process of discovery.
 Blogging is an essential tool toward meditating over an extended period of time on a subject you consider to be important.

 By taking this approach, my blog has become a kind of workshop for idea discovery and betterment.
-I think of it as like keeping a garden.
-You want to create a fantastic garden with great plants.
+I think of it as keeping a garden.
+You want to create an excellent garden with glorious plants.
 So you plant some seeds, tend to them and see what happens.
 Then you do that over and over again.

 - Nothing at all

 - Connects you with like-minded or like-hearted people or their work